Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Knight.md

     \ a nonhostile creature that it can see within 30 feet of it makes an attack roll\
     \ or a saving throw.
 The creature can add a dice: d4|avg (d4) to its roll\
     \ provided it can hear and understand the knight.
 A creature can benefit from\
     \ only one Leadership die at a time.
-This effect ends if the knight is incapacitated."
+This effect ends if the knight is [[/5.
+Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]."
   "name": "Leadership (Recharges after a Short or Long Rest)" "reactions":
 - "desc": "The knight adds 2 to its AC against one melee attack that would hit it.\